Aditya5709372/GPT-thou-chatterer/README.md

 # GPT-thou-chatterer
-I am building my own GPT from scratch and training on Shakespeare's work
+I am building my own GPT from scratch and training it on Shakespeare's work